- Millions of players worldwide use Steam to play their favorite games with friends, and some even turned it into a full-time job.

 - Launch Steam and see if the issue is still present.

 What are your experiences with this issue?
-Do you know about some solution we didn’t list in this article?
+Do you know about some solutions we didn’t list in this article?
 Let us know in the comments.